Consumers Should Know Rights When Buying Used Cars

 Q: When I bought a car recently, the dealer said my loan had been approved, so I drove the car off the lot.
 Then the dealer called me after the sale and told me to come back and re-sign some documents because the loan was not approved after all.
 What should I do?

 A: This happens in a “spot delivery” agreement (when you take possession of the car right away).
-The dealer who gives you the car before the loan is approved must also give you an agreement stating what happens if the loan is not approved.
-In a spot delivery, the dealer should not tell you the loan is approved unless it actually has been approved.
+The dealer who gives you the car before the financing terms are approved must also give you an agreement stating what happens if the terms are not approved.
+In a spot delivery, the dealer should not tell you the financing terms are approved unless they actually have been approved.
 Most spot delivery agreements allow you to return the car and get back your trade-in and down payment.
 If a dealer tells you that you “must” sign new papers, look closely at the spot delivery agreement and consider consulting an attorney first.

 Q: Do I have to continue to pay my loan company after I discover the unfair and deceptive acts of the car dealer?